LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

 |

-Short-term Family Care Leave | 10 days a year (paid) |
+| Short-term Family Care Leave | 10 days a year (paid) |

-Can be taken to care for family members requiring nursing care. | ||
+Can be taken to care for family members requiring nursing care and such. | ||

-It is possible to shorten working hours by up to two hours than the defined standard working hours in a day. | ||
+| Shorter Working Hours system | Up to three years from the start date | It is possible to shorten working hours by up to two hours than the defined standard working hours in a day. | ||

-Adjusting work start and end times | One month or more, up to three years (Up to three years within the first three years from the start date) | Work start and end times can be adjusted by 30 minutes or one hour for the reason of caring for a family member who requires nursing care. | ||
+| Adjusting work start and end times | One month or more, up to three years (Up to three years within the first three years from the start date) | Work start and end times can be adjusted by 30 minutes or one hour for the reason of caring for a family member who requires nursing care. | ||

-Various Leave Systems | Annual Paid Leave | Up to 20 days a year (paid) |
+| Various Leave Systems | Annual Paid Leave | Up to 20 days a year (paid) |

 Granted according to the number of years of service and the attendance rate in the previous year.
 Can be taken in one-day, half-day or hourly increments. | |

-Relaxation Leave | Up to five days (paid) |
+| Relaxation Leave | Up to five days (paid) |

-Memorial Leave | Up to two days (paid) |
+| Memorial Leave | Up to two days (paid) |

-Self-Care Leave | Up to 12 days a year (paid) |
+| Self-Care Leave | Up to 12 days a year (paid) |

-Can be taken when feeling unwell during menstruation or pregnancy, to attend medical appointments for fertility treatment or to alleviate menopausal symptoms as well as when follow-up hospital visits are required due to the results of health checkups conducted by the company (including comprehensive medical checkups that require further examination). | ||
+Can be taken for reasons related to menstruation, pregnancy-related health issues, fertility treatments, perimenopausal and menopausal symptoms and treatment, follow-up hospital visits due to the results of health checkups conducted by the company (including comprehensive medical examinations), and hormone therapy in transgender physical treatment. | ||

-Leave of Absence for Fertility Treatment | Regular employees | Up to 18 months (unpaid) |
+| Leave of Absence for Fertility Treatment | Regular employees | Up to 18 months (unpaid) |

-Designed to support diverse life choices, ensure a healthy work-life balance and achieve D&I. The period of permitted leave under this system depends on length of service. | |
+Designed to support diverse life choices, ensure a healthy work-life balance, and achieve D&I. The period of permitted leave under this system depends on length of service. | |

-Other systems | Career Return system | Regular employees | ― | Employees under the age of 65 years will be given the opportunity to return to work if they were employed for a period of three years or more before retiring for one of the following reasons.
+| Other systems | Career Return system | Regular employees | ― | Employees under the age of 65 years will be given the opportunity to return to work if they were employed for a period of three years or more before retiring for one of the following reasons.
 Reason for retirement:

 |

-Shorter Working Hours system | Regular, contract and part-time employees | Number of days deemed necessary by the company | It is possible to work fewer hours than the defined standard working hours in a day for any of the following applicable reasons or with the company’s approval.
+| Shorter Working Hours system | Regular, contract and part-time employees | Number of days deemed necessary by the company | It is possible to work fewer hours than the defined standard working hours in a day for any of the following applicable reasons or with the company’s approval.

 |